MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 ## Steps to avoid these issues

-1. Validate changes in the [Test configuration setup](#test-configuration-setup) section being made to your certificate between now and <!-- release date -->.
+1. Validate changes in the [Test configuration setup](#test-configuration-setup) section being made to your certificate between now and March 22, 2022.
 2. After verifying that all relevant scenarios work with the [Test configuration setup](#test-configuration-setup) section, implement steps in the [Production configuration setup](#production-configuration-setup) section in your production configuration.
-3. If you experience outages caused by the removal of certificate authority (CA) certificate after <!-- release date -->, manually download the FCPCA G2 certificate by using the steps in [Migrate to the Federal Common Policy CA G2](https://playbooks.idmanagement.gov/fpki/common/migrate/).
+3. If you experience outages caused by the removal of certificate authority (CA) certificate after March 22, 2022, manually download the FCPCA G2 certificate by using the steps in [Migrate to the Federal Common Policy CA G2](https://playbooks.idmanagement.gov/fpki/common/migrate/).

 > [!Note]
 > Application-as-a-service scenarios like Azure SQL or Azure App Service that chain to the FCPCA G1 certificate will be blocked because the certificate will be available after removal.